symfony/symfony-docs/frontend/encore/simple-example.rst

 Requiring JavaScript Modules
 ----------------------------

-Webpack is module bundler... which means that you can ``require`` other JavaScript files.
+Webpack is a module bundler... which means that you can ``require`` other JavaScript files.
 First, create a file that exports a function:

 .. code-block:: javascript